Great managers make companies.Bad managers break them.

-Ask higher-level managers to communicate to the lower-level ones that Manager Success isn’t just important but an expectation.
+Ask higher-level leaders to communicate to the lower-level ones that Manager Success isn’t just important but an expectation.
 Moreover, have managers add learning and development to their list of OKRs / Goals with specific results tied to their unique skill gaps.

 Putting It All Together

 & Next Steps